 This tutorial will address a common time intelligence issue about creating a Power BI calendar table with only holidays.
+You may watch the full video of this tutorial at the bottom of this blog.

 For time intelligence, the creation of a holiday table is a weird topic to start but it is one of the essential requirements to extend the standard date table.